- Brad DeReamer

 The Non-Profit Organization Grant applicants must meet program criteria or their application will be rejected.
 In reviewing grant applications, Fishers will consider the following:

-- The potential impact of the grant and the benefit from the project or event on the Fishers community.
+- Whether the Organization is located in Fishers and if not located in Fishers, the potential impact of the grant and the benefit from the project or event on the Fishers community.

 - The commitment, capacity and ability of the applicant to carry out the program or project and to give an accounting of how the money was spent.